Frequently Asked Questions About Brain Tumor

 Q: What are the different types of brain tumors?

-There are other types of brain tumors that do not start in the glial tissue.
+There are other types of primary brain tumors that do not start in the glial tissue.

 Exposure to radiation, from nuclear accidents or from treatment for other tumors

-Long-term exposure to certain chemicals, such as vinyl chloride and petroleum products
+Long-term exposure to certain chemicals, like vinyl chloride and petroleum products

-Certain inherited genetic syndromes, such as neurofibromatosis and Li-Fraumeni syndrome
+Certain inherited genetic syndromes, like neurofibromatosis and Li-Fraumeni syndrome

 Impairment of the immune system, as with AIDS.
-Most of the tumors linked to an immune system defect are primary central nervous system lymphoma.
+Most of the tumors linked to an immune system defect are primary central nervous system lymphomas.

 Trauma is not considered a risk factor for brain tumors.
 Most people who get brain tumors do not have any known risk factors.
 And many people with known risk factors never get the disease.

 Headaches.
-These are usually worse in the morning and become less painful as the day goes on.
+These can be worse in the morning and become less painful as the day goes on.
 About half of people with brain tumors complain of headaches.

 Seizures, which are uncontrollable convulsions of the body